jdevries3133/advanced_fundamentals_of_web_dev_course/CONTRIBUTING.md

 - Develop curriculum content
 - Develop the web application

+# Scope & Sequence Feedback

+At this time, the scope and sequence are subject to change, because the authoring of curriculum content is not happening.
+What do you think?
+Open an issue and/or open a PR if you'd like to contribute to the scope and sequence.

 # Curriculum Content

 This is what we need the most first.
 Look at the scope and sequence, and take